Suicide Prevention Hotline

 District employees shall act only within the authorization and scope of their credential or license.
 Nothing in this policy shall be construed as authorizing or encouraging district employees to diagnose or treat mental illness unless they are specifically licensed and employed to do so.
 (Education Code 215)

 The Board shall review, and update as necessary, this policy at least every five years.
+The Board may, at its discretion, review the policy more frequently.
 (Education Code 215)

 Policy BISHOP UNIFIED SCHOOL DISTRICT